nanoc/nanoc.app/content/doc/rules.md

 * **layout** items, placing their content inside a layout
 * **snapshot** items, remembering their content at that point in time for reuse

+Lastly, a compilation block can end with a **write** action, which will write the compiled content to a file with the given name.
+(Alternatively, you can use [routing rules](#routing-rules) to describe where compiled content should be written to.)

 The code block does not need to execute anything.
 An empty `#compile` block will not execute anything.

 **Example #1**: The following rule will not perform any actions, i.e. the item will not be filtered nor laid out: